Add a Jira Software Data Center source

 Leading practice

 By default, a Jira Software source indexes the entire Jira Software instance content.
-If you want to index only certain projects, click Save, and then specify the desired address patterns in your source JSON configuration before launching the initial build.
-See Add Source Filters for further information.
+To index only certain projects, click Save, and then specify the desired address patterns in your source JSON configuration before launching the initial build.
+See Add source filters for further information.

 What’s next?